-The vacuum energy density in RQFT can be estimated from positive and negative contributions.
-Positive contribution comes from the zero-point energy of bosonic fields and negative contribution from occupied negative energy levels in the Dirac sea \cite{ca9}.
-The energy density of the quantum vacuum ($\rho_{\Lambda}$) can be expressed in terms of the number of bosonic ($\nu_b$) and fermionic ($\nu_f$) species \cite{ca6} as
+\seCtion{Vacuum state as a quantum fluid} Vacuum energy density in RQFT can be estimated from positive and negative contributions.
+A positive contribution comes from zero-point energy of bosonic fields while a negative contribution comes from occupied negative energy levels in the Dirac sea \cite{ca9}.
+For the case in which energy spectrum of particles is massless $E\sim cp$, the energy density of quantum vacuum $\rho_{\Lambda}$ can be expressed in terms of number of bosonic $\nu_b$ and fermionic $\nu_f$ species such as \cite{ca6}

-since, for which the energy spectrum of particles is massless $E\sim cp$, the largest contribution comes from the high momenta.
+because the largest contribution comes from the high momenta.
 The cut-off is provided by the Planck energy scale $E_{Planck} \sim 10^{19}$ GeV.
 The vacuum energy density obtained is too large respect to the observed value.

 On the other hand the vacuum of a quantum liquid receives contributions from the trans-Planckian and sub-Planckian degrees of freedom.
-These degrees of freedom describe the interacting and correlated system of atoms in the real liquid.
-The calculation of an exact energy associated with the many-body wave function which describes the ground state of this real liquid is an extremely difficult exercise \cite{ca9}.
-However, the calculations of the ground state energies for the weakly interacting Bose and Fermi liquids are known \cite{Andersen}.
+These degrees of freedom describe the interacting and correlated system of atoms in a real liquid.
+The calculation of an exact energy associated with the many-body wave function which describes the ground state of this real liquid has been performed \cite{ca9}.
+Additionally the effect of ground state energies for weakly interacting Bose and Fermi liquids is known \cite{Andersen}.

-An appropriate model for the cosmological constant needs to satisfy the equation of state $P_{\Lambda}=-\rho_{\Lambda}$, being $P_{\Lambda}$ the pressure and $\rho_{\Lambda}$ the energy density of the quantum vacuum.
-Owing to the ground state of the quantum liquids has associated thermodynamical relations at temperature $T$ which lead to the necessary equation of state, vacuum state can be considered as a quantum fluid.
+An appropriate model for the cosmological constant needs to satisfy the equation of state $P_{\Lambda}=-\rho_{\Lambda}$, where $P_{\Lambda}$ is the pressure and $\rho_{\Lambda}$ is the energy density of quantum vacuum.
+Owing to the ground state of quantum liquids has associated thermodynamical relations at temperature $T$ which lead to the necessary equation of state, vacuum state can be considered as a quantum fluid.
 This quantum fluid is constituted by weakly interacting Bose and Fermi liquids.
-The pressure $P$ for the quantum fluid, at $T=0$, can be indistinctly determined through three different thermodynamic potentials: the Helmholtz free energy, internal energy and grand potential.
-Using the grand potential $\Omega(T,V,\mu)$ the pressure is \cite{Qfticmp}
+The pressure $P$ for the quantum fluid at $T=0$ can be indistinctly determined through three different thermodynamic potentials: Helmholtz free energy, internal energy and grand potential.
+Using the grand potential $\Omega(T,V,\mu)$, the pressure can be written as \cite{Qfticmp}